Analytic K-semistability and local wall-crossing: Introduction

 \subsection{Acknowledgments}

 The authors would like to thank Ruadha\'i Dervan for pointing several relevant references out to us, and for interesting discussions on the topic.
+We also thank Jacopo Stoppa and him for pointing out to us that the stability criterion we obtain can always be computed on the central fibre.
+Finally, we would like to thank Bo Berndtsson who suggested the book of Folland--Kohn to tackle Section \ref{sec:cohomologyvanishing}.
+We also thank the anonymous referee for their many useful comments and who pointed out a gap in the previous version, cf remark \ref{rem:previous approach}.
 CT is partially supported by the grants MARGE ANR-21-CE40-0011 and BRIDGES ANR--FAPESP ANR-21-CE40-0017.
-LMS is funded by a Marie Sk\l{}odowska-Curie Individual Fellowship, funded from the European Union's Horizon 2020 research and innovation programme under grant agreement No 101028041.
+LMS is funded by a Marie Sk\l{}odowska-Curie Individual Fellowship, funded from the European Union's Horizon 2020 research and innovation programme under grant agreement No 101028041, and a Starting Grant from the Swedish Research Council (grant 2022-04574).